The site value of your land is used to calculate land tax. We refer to this as 'taxable value' on your land tax assessment notice.

 The capital improved value of your land is used to calculate vacant residential land tax.

-On your land tax assessment, site value is referred to as taxable value.
 You can find the total taxable value of your land on the right hand side of your Statement of Lands, which accompanies your assessment.
+You can also access this data by registering for My Land Tax.

 How site value affects land tax

 Land tax is assessed on the total value of your taxable land.
-It also uses tax rates that progressively increase as land values rise.
+It uses a sliding scale of tax rates that progressively increases as your total taxable value gets higher.

-If the site value of any of your land increases, a higher tax rate may apply, increasing your land tax bill.
+If the site value of any of your land has increased, it may push you into a higher tax bracket, increasing the amount of land tax you pay.

 Changes in land valuations

-Land valuations change for a number of reasons.
-If you are an existing land tax customer, your most current land tax assessment may have increased compared to your previous year assessment.
-This could be because your land’s site value has increased.
-If the value of your land has increased significantly, there may be a significant increase in land tax.
+Land valuations fluctuate with the state of the property market.
+If you are an existing land tax customer, your most current land tax assessment may have increased compared to your previous year's assessment.

 Capital improved value and vacant residential land tax